By Amy Hunt

 You would think that we would all know how to clean a toilet.
 The average person spends 690 hours every year cleaning their home, according to a recent survey conducted by OnePoll on behalf of Yelp.
 Yet, the survey also found that cleaning the toilet was one of the most dreaded household chores and people don't know how to do it properly.

-Regularly sanitizing and cleaning your toilet isn't just about keeping your bathroom sparkling clean.
+When it comes to how to clean a bathroom, cleaning your toilet is an essential part.
+Regularly sanitizing and cleaning your toilet isn't just about keeping your bathroom sparkling clean though.
 It's also critical for your health and safety as toilets harbor numerous disease-causing bacteria and viruses.

 If you've skipped your regular toilet cleaning one too many times, or if your city or town has hard water that's high in calcium and other dissolved minerals, you may notice significant toilet stains and hard watermarks.